 The Young Mannheim Symphonists Emerging Artists program is a learning opportunity and platform from which young aspiring musicians specialising in Historically Informed Performance (HIP) can step into the professional industry.
-Opportunities for invaluable professional development in performance and operations are offered whenever possible to these promising young HIP musicians.
+Opportunities for invaluable professional development in performance and operations are offered whenever possible to these promising young HIP musicians, all of whom are graduates of ARCO’s acclaimed Young Mannheim Symphonists Academy program.

 MEET THE EMERGING ARTISTS